 - A score of 4 or 5 on the AP Statistics exam awards a student 3 elective credits.

-- A maximum of 18 credits are awarded.
+- A maximum of 18 credits can be awarded.

 - No part of Earlham's General Education Requirement may be fulfilled by AP exams.

 - All incoming students with foreign language experience must take the Earlham Language Assessment to be correctly placed in or out of language classes, irrespective of AP credits.

 - Students may seek departmental approval for placement into non-introductory courses.

 All students participating in a varsity sport are required to be registered as full-time students who are enrolled in a minimum of 12 academic credits prior to any competition.

 Students are expected to attend classes on a regular basis.
 Individual faculty may set specific requirements for their courses as indicated on course syllabi.
 Students who do not attend classes on a regular basis are reported to the Registrar's Office.
 This behavior may jeopardize academic standing as well as federal financial support.